rust-lang/rust/active/0000-rfc-process.md

 1. Does this RFC strike a favorable balance between formality and agility?
 2. Does this RFC successfully address the aforementioned issues with the current informal RFC process?
+3. Should we retain rejected RFCs in the archive?

 [core team]: https://github.com/mozilla/rust/wiki/Note-core-team
 [PEP]: http://legacy.python.org/dev/peps/pep-0001/